-Language, literacy & numeracy (LLN) & learners needs
+Language, literacy, numeracy & digital literacy (LLND) & learners needs.

-The term 'language, literacy and numeracy' refers to five core skills: learning, reading, writing, oral communication, and numeracy.
+The term 'language, literacy, numeracy & digital literacy' refers to five core skills: learning, reading, writing, oral communication, and numeracy.
 These five core skills have been identified by the Australian Core Skills Framework (ACSF) as the essential skills for individuals to hold to participate effectively in society including the workplace and the education sector.

-It is essential that IIB VET students have the language, literacy, and numeracy (LLN) skills sufficient to successfully participate in training and assessment in the VET sector.
-This assessment consists of 4 parts:
+It is essential that IIB VET students have the language, literacy, numeracy & digital literacy (LLND) skills sufficient to successfully participate in training and assessment in the VET sector.
+This assessment consists of 5 parts:

-- o Language (speaking, listening, writing and visual communication) - Literacy (reading and comprehension) - o Numeracy (mathematical concepts, number skills, spatial and graphical concepts, use of measurement, problem solving) - o Learner's Needs (speaking, listening)
+- Language (speaking, listening, writing and visual communication) - Literacy (reading and comprehension) - o Numeracy (mathematical concepts, number skills, spatial and graphical concepts, use of measurement, problem solving) - o Digital Numeracy (capable to access, operate and use digital hardware and software to navigate learning - o Learner's Needs (speaking, listening)

-The LLN and Learners Needs Assessment will be part of the Orientation program.
+The LLND and Learners Needs Assessment will be part of the Orientation program.